 - 1) The operational and staff performance of the Bank were excellent in 2018.
 To boost employee morale, the Bank made an adjustment to annual salary in 2019 and implemented overall evaluation on April 1, 2019. - 2) The salary adjustment plan consisted of fixed adjustment and performance adjustment, which was similar to the adjustments in recent years.
-The Bank had adjusted salary based on different job performances to motivate outstanding compassionate rank-and-file employees.

-a) Fixed adjustment
+The Bank had adjusted salaries based on different job performances to motivate outstanding compassionate rank-and-file employees. - a) Fixed adjustment b) Performance adjustment